Carlos Valdes (actor)

 Carlos David Valdes (born April 20, 1989) is a Colombian-American actor and singer.
 He is best known for his role as Cisco Ramon / Vibe on The CW television series The Flash and other Arrowverse-related projects.
+Additionally, he starred as Orpheus in the Broadway production of Hadestown.

-Early life
+Early life and education

 Valdes was born in Cali, Colombia and raised in Miami, Florida by the age of 5, then moved again to Marietta, Georgia at the age of 12.
 He studied at the University of Michigan with Darren Criss and other actors from the theater group StarKid Productions, and co-wrote their 2009 musical Me and My Dick.
 Additionally he played the bass for that show as well as for A Very Potter Musical, and was featured on the track "A Thousand and One Nights (Pop Version)" which played during the end credits of Twisted and appeared on the cover album Twisted: Twisted.